Amanda in fall

 Fall in the Lake Metroparks

 The Lake Metroparks are similar to the Cleveland Metroparks, but just located east of Cleveland in Lake County.
+Being close to the lakeshore and full of forests, these parks are also great for leaf-peeping.

 Some great spots to visit in Lake County to see fall color include: